 Manuel Chavez Ballon Museum

-Named after the famous archaeologist Manuel Chavez Ballon, this museum is located around a half an hour walk from Aguas Calientes and offers a rich background to the site.
-Artefacts include an original National Geographic magazine published in 1913, totally dedicated to Machu Picchu.
+Named after the famous archaeologist Manuel Chavez Ballon, this museum is located around a half hour walk from Aguas Calientes and offers a rich background to the site.
+Artifacts include an original National Geographic magazine published in 1913, totally dedicated to Machu Picchu.
 Allow at least an hour for the museum.

 Access to the museum by itself is 22 Peruvian Soles (around $6 USD).